Last Updated on January 17, 2023 by Tabraiz

 Zack Smedley wrote this.

 Owen and Lily have spent years navigating their first love and forming an unbreakable friendship group.
-But all changes one day when Owen’s school administration discovers his secret: he was sexually raped by a classmate.
+But all changes one day when Owen’s school administration discovers his secret: he was raped by a classmate.
 This coming-of-age novel is both heartbreaking and hopeful, exploring how we rebuild after the world falls apart.

 When We Make It